 He also went on to discuss the different types of training involved, from lesson recordings and simulations, to videos and Q&A sessions.
 This suite of resources helps to ensure tutors have all the strategies and skills they need to provide the best possible teaching.

-“This kind of practical training is particularly useful for teaching maths, as it teaches tutors to respond to a pupil and diagnose individual gaps and misconceptions during the lessons themselves.”
+“This kind of practical training is particularly useful for teaching math, as it teaches tutors to respond to a student and diagnose individual gaps and misconceptions during the lessons themselves.”

 When it comes to tutor training, Graeme believes in nurturing and developing the mindset and motivation of the tutor, not just their academic or teaching ability.